msfjarvis/msfjarvis.dev/content/posts/weeknotes-week-15-2026/index.md

 [Yash](https://yashgarg.dev/) and I met with Anunay a few more times throughout the week, had a work-from-cafe day on Friday.
 We were at [Concu](https://www.concu.in/location/849622919), which was  pleasant other than an obnoxiously loud table that was annoying everyone for half an hour or so.

 On Saturday (my birthday) we made the rather painful trip to Meco Kartopia for go karting.
 I wasn't originally a big fan but managed to get the hang of it.
 The worst part of it is definitely the 1 to 1.5 hour long car trip to get to the place, and the lack of a cafeteria.
 I don't think I'll ever go back there, but am open to trying  it again somewhere that is a more reasonable distance from me.
 We tried doing dinner at some of the upscale establishments like Burma Burma, but it being a weekend they were all fully occupied.
-I ended up just pushing through Yash's suggesting of [Element 3](https://www.zomato.com/bangalore/element3-indiranagar-bangalore), a pure vegetarian place Yash and I have been to many times and everyone loved the food there.
+I ended up just pushing through Yash's suggestion of [Element 3](https://www.zomato.com/bangalore/element3-indiranagar-bangalore), a pure vegetarian place Yash and I have been to many times and everyone loved the food there.
 A lot of food related escapades were had, which as usual you can head on over to [Yash's weeknotes](https://yashgarg.dev/weekly-notes-15-2026/) to take a peek at.

 # Work